 Carer's Outreach and Local Support Groups

-If you look after someone, who due who due to ill health, physical or mental illness, disability, frailty, or addiction cannot manage without your support then you are a carer and you may want to talk to someone about your caring situation and to discuss what support you may need.
+If you look after someone, who due to ill health, physical or mental illness, disability, frailty, or addiction cannot manage without your support then you are a carer and you may want to talk to someone about your caring situation and to discuss what support you may need.

 You don't have to wait until you are struggling or there is a crisis to talk to us.
 If you're looking after a friend or relative, you can talk to someone about your situation and discuss what support you may need.

-Carers FIRST offers a range of support including the following:
+Carers First offers a range of support including the following: